Master of Social Work

-The Department of Social Work at Austin Peay, in association with the Mid-Tennessee Collaborative Master of Social Work, offers a master’s program designed for the working professional with on-campus courses offered in the evening and the remaining classes offered online.
+The Department of Social Work at Austin Peay, in association with the Mid-Tennessee Collaborative Master of Social Work (accredited by CSWE), offers a master’s program designed for the working professional with on-campus courses offered in the evening and the remaining classes offered online.

 The mission of the MTC-MSW Program is dedicated to the enhancement of human well-being, diversity, and social justice through developing and improving systems of public social services, especially for children and families, by offering graduate training in Social Work with a hybrid model of delivery.
 The mission of the program reflects the dominant values of the social work profession and is dedicated to serving the needs of the region, preparing social workers with an advanced generalist practice orientation suited to the social context, and reflecting the values and skills of the profession.